Unable to afford IVF, millennials turn to hopeful grandparents

 “They’ll do anything”

 Author and relationship expert Andrea Syrtash was just 14 years old when she was diagnosed with infertility.
-She points this out to dispel the common notion that it’s a medical condition that only affects women waited until their late 30s or 40s.
+She points this out to dispel the common notion that it’s a medical condition that only affects women who waited until their late 30s or 40s.
 One in 8 American couples experience issues with infertility.

 Over the course of eight years, Syrtash underwent 18 fertility treatments and spent over $70,000 in order to finally have her daughter through a gestational carrier.
-She and her husband, a New York City teacher, admittedly went broke throughout the process.
+She and her husband, a New York City teacher, dipped into all their savings throughout the process.

-Although the New York New York Board of Education insurance coverage plantcovers up to three IVF cycles, it wasn’t enough.
+Although the New York Board of Education insurance coverage plan covers up to three IVF cycles, it wasn’t enough.
 At a certain point, the couple was forced to accept the cost of one round of IVF from Syrtash’s parents.

 “My parents offered because they had seen we have been going through endless cycles and many, many years of treatment–and we were feeling cash strapped,” reflects Syrtash.
 “They said, ‘this is the most important thing we could support–whatever we can do to help.'”

-In 2017, Syrtash founded Pregnantish, an online lifestyle publication dedicated to helping people navigate fertility treatments .
+In 2017, Syrtash founded Pregnantish, an online lifestyle publication dedicated to helping people navigate fertility treatments.
 Reader feedback attests to the high percentage of women struggling to afford care.
 In fact, Pregnantish recently launched a patient survey on why people leave treatment.
 One of the top reasons?
 Lack of funds.

 “Infertility affects you on so many levels–emotionally, physically, and certainly financially.
 The mix of that can be so incredibly difficult for people,” explains Syrtash.
 “It’s hard enough that you have a failed cycle but then you may be billed $15,000-$20,000 for that failed cycle.
 It’s adding insult to injury.”

-Syrtash applauds new programs such as the Future Family payment plan, noting that family often ask how they can help couples.
+Syrtash applauds new programs such as the Future Family payment plan, noting that family members often ask how they can help couples.
 Now, there’s a way they can.
 However, mixing family and money often leads to a host of complexities.

 Ann Meyers, 35, of Auburn, New York was diagnosed with a diminished ovarian reserve two years ago.
 She was therefore not a candidate for IVF.
 Instead, she’d need donor eggs.
 “It triples the costs,” she tells Fast Company.